decampj4/trading-log/index.md

 ### Rolled $PLTR May 3 2024 22.5 Put to a May 10 2024 22.5 Put

-The May 3rd put hit my profit target and then I wanted to get collect earnings volatility premium
+The May 3rd put hit my profit target and then I wanted to collect earnings volatility premium

 #### Trade plan